LandSandBoat/lsb-wiki/Trusts.md

 ## General Notes
 - All mages are very MP-hungry
-- Spell selection is very simple
+- Spell selection is very simple and doesn't account for weaknesses/immunities/absorbs.
 - Trusts don't track elemental resistances.
 - As above, Trusts don't track if their spells were resisted, or if they might get resisted
 - Melee trusts don't get access to TP skills that can form Light/Dark skillchains until Lv60, unless that's the only skill they have.